rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         self.network_api.setup_networks_on_host(context, instance, prev_host, teardown=True)
         self.network_api.setup_networks_on_host(context, instance, self.host)
  {% endhighlight %}

+#### Exploration 41

-Now we can return back to _post_live_migration again, more trimmed down psuedocode here to see where we left off marked with an (X).
+Now we can return to *_post_live_migration* again, with more trimmed down psuedocode in the following sample to see where we left off marked with an (X).

-So the last process we did essentially completed the migration.
-As far as the database is considered the task_state is empty so this thing is no longer running.
-The instance is pointed to the new host in the database as well as we saw with the instance.host = self.host from the destination.
-The rest of this process is handling the rest of the cleanup, and ending the process completely.
-Comments Inline.
+The prevoius process essentially completed the migration.
+As far as the database is concerned, the task_state is empty, so this thing is no longer running.
+The instance points to the new host in the database, and *instance.host* = *self.host* (set from the destination).
+The remainder of the code is handling the last of the cleanup and ending the process completely.
+Comments are inline.

-*nova.compute.manager.\_post\_live\_migration* ->
+*nova.compute.manager._post_live_migration* ->
 {% highlight python %}
     def _post_live_migration():
         ...